 It works as follows –

 - Warning: Levy is done only when the creditor is unable to get the money back even after trying.
-So, the debtor is given a warning that the creditor will take legal action against such debtorDebtorA debtor is a person or entity that owes money to the other party in a transaction.
-The receiver is referred to as the creditor, and the payment terms vary for each transaction based on the terms and conditions agreed upon by the parties..
+So, the debtor is given a warning that the creditor will take legal action against such debtorDebtorA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. .
 In such a case, no further warnings are given by the bank or taxation authority.

 - Option to Dispute: The debtor has the chance to dispute a levy.
 By doing so, the debtor can reduce the actual amount of money which can be taken by the creditor or can even avoid it.